divyagupta0205/OIBGRIP---Data-Science-Internship/README.md

 Task-1: IRIS FLOWER CLASSIFICATION
 I predicted the species of IRIS Flower using the attributes given such as:  petal width, sepal width, petal length and sepal length,.

+Task-2: UNEMPLOYMENT ANALYSIS
+I explored the dataset by creating various charts and graphs using matplotlib and seaborn libraries of python for unemployment analysis.